List of Spider-Man enemies in other media

 The comic book character Spider-Man has had much media attention due to his popularity as a superhero, as have his villains.
-Here is a list of his primary villains that have undergone media attention such as in films, televisions, and video games as well as some villains who debuted in the TV series.
+Here is a list of his primary villains that have undergone media attention, such as in films, television, and video games, as well as some villains who debuted in the TV series.

 Film

 This is a list of Spider-Man enemies that have been in Sam Raimi's Spider-Man film trilogy, Marc Webb's The Amazing Spider-Man films, the Marvel Cinematic Universe (MCU), and Sony's Spider-Man Universe.

-The movies in the original trilogy also introduces Dylan Baker as Dr. Curt Connors, the man who in the comics becomes the Lizard, but this transformation never took place during Raimi's tenure as director.
-Mendel Stromm was portrayed by actor Ron Perkins in Spider-Man, although he did not become a villain while Spider-Man 2 features Daniel Gillies as John Jameson, whose transformation into the Man-Wolf is not depicted in the film.
+The movies in the original trilogy also introduce Dylan Baker as Dr. Curt Connors, the man who in the comics becomes the Lizard.
+Still, this transformation never took place during Raimi's tenure as director.
+Mendel Stromm was portrayed by actor Ron Perkins in Spider-Man.
+However, he did not become a villain while Spider-Man 2 features Daniel Gillies as John Jameson, whose transformation into the Man-Wolf is not depicted in the film.
 Additionally, the Kingpin was featured prominently in the Mark Steven Johnson film Daredevil, where he was portrayed by Michael Clarke Duncan.

 In The Amazing Spider-Man, the Lizard is the villain.
 Irrfan Khan also portrays the antagonistic Dr. Ratha in that film.
-In The Amazing Spider-Man 2, Felicity Jones plays Felicia Hardy, the alter ego of Black Cat but her version of Black Cat was never shown.
+In The Amazing Spider-Man 2, Felicity Jones plays Felicia Hardy, the alter ego of Black Cat, but her version of Black Cat was never shown.

-In Spider-Man: Homecoming, Michael Mando appears as Mac Gargan, but did not become Scorpion.
+In Spider-Man: Homecoming, Michael Mando appears as Mac Gargan, but did not become Scorpion, eventually donning the mantle in Spider-Man: Brand New Day.
 In Spider-Man: Far From Home, Jake Gyllenhaal portrays Mysterio, who was originally to be played by Bruce Campbell in Raimi's canceled fourth film.

-Additionally, although the character has not appeared in an MCU film yet, Vincent D'Onofrio portrays the Kingpin in Marvel Television's Netflix series Daredevil and the Disney+ series Hawkeye, Echo, and Daredevil: Born Again.